Halloween decorations with Powertex

 What do I need to know about Powertex?

-Imagine fabric hardener ghosts, textured pumpkin decorations and themed table decorations.
+Imagine fabric hardener ghosts, textured pumpkin decorations, potion bottles and gorgeous goblets.
 Powertex is weatherproof so your creepy creations can even go outside.

-Powertex does need three weeks to cure before going outside.
-So if your makes are for outdoors give yourself plenty of time.
+Powertex does need three weeks to cure so if your makes are for outdoors, give yourself plenty of time.
 Take a look at these quick and simple ideas.

 Halloween Powertex craft ideas

 I painted wine glasses with Black Powertex Universal Medium and layered on Stone Art powder for the texture.
 Leave to dry before brushing off excess powder and painting with black Powertex.
 When dry, use a dry brush technique to highlight the textures with metallic Colortricx pigments.
 Mix these with Easy Varnish to protect the colour.
-If you want to use the glasses, leave the rims free of products.
+(If you want to use the glasses, leave the rims clean of products and hand wash only.)

-Paint with acrylic or Powercolor pigments mixed with Easy Varnish when completely set.
+Paint highlights with acrylic or Powercolor pigments mixed with Easy Varnish when completely set.

 These are quick and easy and look amazing if you hang a few together.
 Cut squares of white lightweight fabric such as muslin.
 Your ghosts will be about half the height of your square.
 Coat the squares with Powertex (white or ivory is great) drape this over a bottle to set.
 If you don’t have a plastic bottle cover it with cling film or a plastic bag to stop your ghost sticking.
 When set, punch a hole in the top and add a hanging thread or string.
 Draw on eyes with a marker or paint.

-Use the same technique for potion bottles and candle holders.
+Use the same technique with dark Powertex and Powercolor highlights for potion bottles and candle holders.
 Use LED candles, NOT naked flames.